- PhD, Theater Department of Ankara University (Thesis on “The Importance of the Play as a Cultural Concept”);

 Zishan Ugurlu discusses teaching and learning at Lang in a project made possible with a grant from Bringing Theory to Practice.

-- Advanced Fundamentals: Exploring the Intersection of Theater and Civic Engagement
+- Acting Fundamentals: Exploring the Intersection of Theater and Civic Engagement

 - Introduction to Directing: Chekhov